 Bringing unconditional love through human-animal interaction

 The Pet Encounter Therapy (PET) program brings the unconditional love and tactile benefits of animals to people in a variety of settings – skilled nursing facilities, children’s shelters, hospitals, psychiatric units and many more.
 Groups also have the option to visit the Center for on-site programs.
-Staff and volunteers take dogs, rabbits, birds, or guinea pigs to visit more than 40 facilities a month, with many organizations on our waiting list.
+Staff and volunteers take dogs, cats, rabbits, birds, and guinea pigs to visit more than 50 facilities a month, with many organizations on our waiting list.
 Studies document that holding and caressing an animal provides benefits such as relaxation, lower blood pressure, improved long- and short-term memory, and sensory stimuli.

 Animals often bring out the best in people.
 They can calm hyperactive children or stimulate movement and interaction in those with physical disabilities.
 During our pet visits, we've seen movement from unresponsive patients or heard words spoken for the first time - all to the amazement of fellow residents and staff members.
 Find out more about Pet Encounter Therapy.
 Call 858-756-4117 x 322 or visit Helen Woodward Animal Center at 6461 El Apajo Road in Rancho Santa Fe.